shenfcStanley/QAChat_Prototype/Evaluation.md

    - Monitor drift in model responses or embedding performance.

 3. **Automated Scoring & Review**
-   - Use Zephyr-based scoring as a fast feedback proxy.
+   - Use LLM-based scoring as a fast feedback proxy.
    - Periodically compare LLM-based and human scores to maintain alignment.

 4. **Embedding & Prompt Updates**